rug-cit-hpc/league-of-robots/roles/logs_client/README.md

    of the client machine.
    Note: port is optional and, if not defined, default rsyslog port 514 is used.

+2. Managed log servers

+    - types: there can be several types of log servers.
+Currently we envisoned the three types:
+      - `development` (default) for testing purposes
+      - `research`, for the research clusters, and
+      - `diagnostics` for the production machines
+    - type can be defined by assigning an appropriate value to the `logs_ca_name` variable (f.e. `research`) in a `groups_vars/[stack]/vars.yml` (for group of computers) or `static_inventory/[stack].yml` (to the individual instance).

-2. If a list of rsyslog servers (managed by Ansible roles from this repo) was defined in the inventory, then the playbook configures on each of the client machines:
+   If a list of managed logs servers (managed by Ansible roles from this repo) was defined in the inventory, then the playbook configures on each of the client machines:
    (if certificate and key are missing or are not compatible signed with CA)

     - private key (with 4096 bits)
     - copies the template, based on which the certificate request will be created
     - generates certificate sign request for clients machine name, based on the